Skip to main content

 The method treats overs and wickets as a combined resource pool.
 Fewer overs push teams to score faster, while fewer wickets reduce scoring potential.
 DLS balances both so the target stays fair.

-R1 and R2 are the resource percentages from the Standard DLS table.
+R1 and R2 represent the resource percentages from the Standard DLS table.
 The target to win is the par score rounded down, plus one run.

 Practical match scenarios that show how DLS resources and targets are computed.